OUR FARM

 We grow various grains for feed or food including oats, barley, spelt, rye, corn, peas, hay and pasture.
 The hayfields and pastures contain many different species of grasses, legumes and herbs, and the cows like to browse on the trees and shrubs which line the fields.
 We believe that the inherent balance and health of the farm are greater the less we rely on outside inputs.

-“We intend to continue this work for a long time to preserve this land for future generations”
+“We intend to continue this work for a long time

 A Natural Cycle